What is a Basiszorgverzekering (Dutch Health Insurance)?

 There are a lot of insurance companies that offer the Basic Health Insurance (basisverzekering).
 In general there are two options:

-- So called restitutie polis.
+- Restitutie polis.
 In short this means that you can choose the health care provider that you would like to use.
 The premium for this kind of insurance is higher since you pay for the ability to choose.
 Also, because there are no contracts between your insurer and the care provider, direct billing can be more complex to arrange.

 Aanvullend (supplementary) Insurance